-In this series of articles, we explore a set of use cases that we have encountered in real-world customer deployments of our network detection and response solution, Stamus Network Detection and Response (NDR).
+In this series of articles, we explore a set of use cases that we have encountered in real-world customer deployments of our network detection and response solution, Stamus Security Platform (SSP).
 In each case we work to explain what we found, how we found it, and why it matters.

-Their network security solution from Stamus Networks is deployed with a mixture of physical and virtual probes along with the Enriched Hunting and Threat Radar modules.
+Their network security solution from Stamus Networks is deployed with a mixture of physical and virtual probes along with the hunting and Stamus Security Platform features.

 In their environment, many of the clients have short IP leasing times, with most devices changing their IP address every 30 minutes.
 This makes it nearly impossible to lean heavily on IP addresses for threat detection.
 So, we were going to need to use a different approach.